SonarSource/sonar-scanning-examples/sonarqube-scanner-msbuild/CSharpProject/README.md

 # SonarQube-Scanner MSBuild CSharp Project

 This example demonstrates how to analyze a .NET Solution with the SonarScanner for MSBuild.
+Please review [cateogrization of product projects versus test projects](https://github.com/SonarSource/sonar-scanner-msbuild/wiki/Analysis-of-product-projects-vs.-test-projects) to ensure your CSharp project is scanned correctly.

 ## Prerequisites